Frequently Asked Questions

 6. What is the PEL Study schedule?

 The PEL Study process began in June 2021 and is expected to conclude in 2025 (see Figure 2).
-Please note that dates are subject to change.
+Dates are subject to change.

 Once the final PEL Study is complete, the project may move into additional environmental review and design through the National Environmental Policy Act (NEPA) process.
-Funding for construction projects would be determined after the PEL Study is complete.
+Funding for construction projects would need to be included in the State Transportation Improvement Program if the projects identified in the PEL are to advance to construction.

 7. What is the study’s background?